 Sealed in the gothic gloom of the Emperor’s Mithraeum with three unfriendly teachers, hunted by the mad ghost of a murdered planet, Harrow must confront two unwelcome questions: is somebody trying to kill her?
 And if they succeeded, would the universe be better off?

 It was a bold move to introduce the character the first book is named for in the last quarter.
-Although, it made her return, if she ever did return… (this is a spoiler free review), alll the better.
+Although, when made her return, if she ever did return… (this is a spoiler free review), alll the better.
 But, the first

 quarter half was a bit boring – it felt unnecessary.
 I remember this from the first book.
 Even looking back and knowing its importance, the retelling of Gideon the Ninth in an AU (told you it was confusing) had almost equal screen time to the main story, which is too much.